WapStart/plus1-android-sdk/README.md

 # Setup Guide

 1. Download the latest SDK: https://github.com/WapStart/plus1-android-sdk/tags
-2. Для начала работы необходимо добавить SDK к проекту в качестве библиотеки;
+2. Add the SDK to your project to start working;
 3. Follow these steps to set up the manifest.

 ## Manifest configuration